EMPTYVOID-DEV/Zero-UI/README.md

 pnpm dlx zero-ui-cli
 ```

-## More Information
+## Learn More

-For detailed information, visit [zero-ui-docs](https://zero-ui.vercel.app).
+For more details, check out [Zero-UI Docs](https://zero-ui.vercel.app).

-## Contribution
+## Contribute

-Community contributions are welcome!
-Feel free to open issues, submit pull requests, or join discussions to enhance zeroui.
+Join the community!
+Open issues, submit pull requests, or participate in discussions to make Zero-UI even better.

 ## License